 Type of Product: | Treatment and repellent |

-Cedarcide Topical Flea and Tick Spray is a great natural flea spray for cats, and it is made with ingredients such as cedarwood oil and soybean oil before applying it to your cat you should test for sensitivity with a light application.
-Of course, you should still follow the instructions carefully and don’t overexpose your cat to the spray.
+Cedarcide Original Biting Insect Dog & Cat Spray is a great natural flea spray for cats, and it is made with ingredients like cedarwood oil and soybean oil.
+Before applying it to your cat, you should test for sensitivity with a light application.
+Of course, you should still follow the instructions carefully and not overexpose your cat to the spray.
 In addition to fleas, the spray can also treat and repel ticks, mosquitos, bed bugs, ants, and mites.

 4. Natural Chemistry Natural Flea Shampoo for Cats – Best for Kittens